 There is some debate as to what makes or breaks a Bear.

 Do they need to be tall?
 Do they need to be strong?
-Do they need to be male, young, rugged?
+Do they need to be male, strong, rugged?

-No. Bears are bulky queer people who celebrate their masculinity and masculine features.
+No. Bears are generally-bulkier queer people who celebrate their masculinity and masculine features.
 They can be macho, effeminate, muscular, fat, male, female, cisgender, transgender, old, young, or anything in-between.

 Bears inspired me.
 Starting with one bright yellow jacket, I remade myself.
 Now my transness is a thing that leads me into masculinity happily: not done at the expense of others or my feelings, just something that I love and embrace and perform with joy!